Online Energy Storage Arbitrage under Imperfect Predictions: A Conformal Risk-Aware Approach

 \subsection{Decision Evaluation under Uncertainty}

 Policy evaluation for online decision-making is non-trivial since decisions are made under uncertainty about future states, making the true quality of current actions unobservable until the outcomes fully unfold.
-In the context of storage arbitrage, the main objective of policy evaluation is to quantify the (prediction) value error $\Delta(e_t)~:=~\hat{Q}_t(e_t|\lambda_t)~-~Q_t(e_t)$ which represents the distance from the forecast to the true value function. \yw{However, $\Delta(e_t)$ is often unmeasurable as the true value function $Q_t(e_t)$ is unobtainable in real time.} To analyze this $\Delta_t$, we first reformulate the opportunity valuation~\eqref{eq:dp} into an online framework as follows:
+In the context of storage arbitrage, the main objective of policy evaluation is to quantify the (prediction) value error:

+which represents the distance from the forecast to the true value function.
+However, $\Delta(e_t)$ is often unmeasurable as the true value function $Q_t(e_t)$ is unobtainable in real time.
+To analyze this $\Delta_t$, we first reformulate the opportunity valuation~\eqref{eq:dp} into an online framework as follows:

-where $\bar{Q}_{t-1}(e_{t-1}|\lambda_t)$ denotes the \emph{corrected} opportunity value function at time step $t$ given the price $\lambda_t$ and the current SoC~$e_{t-1}$, with $\bar{q}_{t-1}(e_{t-1}|\lambda_t)$ as its corresponding derivative, \yw{defined analogously to~\eqref{eq:marginal}}.
+where $\bar{Q}_{t-1}(e_{t-1}|\lambda_t)$ denotes the \emph{corrected} opportunity value function at time step $t$ given the price $\lambda_t$ and the current SoC~$e_{t-1}$, with $\bar{q}_{t-1}(e_{t-1}|\lambda_t)$ as its corresponding derivative, defined analogously to~\eqref{eq:marginal}.
 Note that $\bar{Q}_{t-1}(e_{t-1}|\lambda_t)$ is equal to the objective function value obtained by solving~\eqref{eq:arbitrage}.
 The quantity $\bar{Q}_{t-1}(e_{t-1}|\lambda_t)$ provides an unbiased estimate for~$\hat{Q}_{t-1}(e_{t-1}|\lambda_{t-1})$.

 An alternative approximation for value error is the Bellman error~\cite{sutton1998reinforcement}.
 Under deterministic environment and policy conditions, as in our setup with transition dynamics and policy defined by~\eqref{eq:Qhat}, this Bellman error is identical to the temporal difference error~\cite{sutton1988}, defined as: